Man, 28, arrested in deaths of couple hiking in Arkansas State Park - UPI.com

-July 30 (UPI) -- A 28-year-old man has been arrested in the deaths of a couple hiking at a northwest Arkansas state park, state police said Wednesday night.
+July 30 (UPI) -- A 28-year-old man was arrested in the deaths of a couple hiking with their two young children, who were uninjured in the incident, at a northwest Arkansas state park, police said Wednesday night.

-James Andrew McGann, of Springdale, Ark., was arrested and faces two counts of capital murder, the state agency said in a news release.
+James Andrew McGann, of Springdale, Ark., was arrested and was charged with two counts of capital murder at Devil's Den State Park near Fayetteville, Arkansas State Police said in a news release.
 He was apprehended at 4:57 p.m.
-CDT while getting a haircut, KHBS reported.
+CDT at a barbershop, police said.

-Authorities didn't reveal whether there was a link between the suspect and the victims.
+McGann had no connection to the family, Maj.
+Stacie Rhoads with ASP said at a news conference at the agency's headquarters in Lowell, a few miles south of Springdale and north of Fayetteville.

+"We are refraining from releasing much of the information that led to that arrest," Rhoads said, adding they weren't releasing any information on a motive.
+"We still have a lot of work to do in terms of securing the conviction because that is our next big focus right now."

 They are safe and in the custody of relatives, police said.